0xnewton/crypto-payments-api/docs/INITIAL_SETUP.md

        --purpose "encryption"
    ```

-6. These values will be used in the deployment step when setting up the config
+   These values will be used in the deployment step when setting up the config

+6. Grant the `KMS Crypto Key Encryptor` role to the default compute service account (i.e. `53748573432-compute@developer.gserviceaccount.com`) or the service account running your functions.